wp-plugins/waving-portfolio/README.txt

 == Screenshots ==

-1. A portfolio page with two portfolios listed.
+1. A portfolio page with four portfolios listed.
-2. A swift modal window that includes description and gallaries will come-in fast once you click over any portfolio section.
+2. A swift modal window that includes description and gallary images will come-in fast once you click over any portfolio section.
-3. Lightbox will be displayed as shown when you click over a gallary picture for a specific portfolio.
+3. Lightbox will be displayed as shown when you click over a gallary picture for any specific portfolio.
 4. Waving Portfolio plugin logo.

 == Changelog ==